siddharthvij/website/content/home/research_jmp.md

 date = "2016-04-20T00:00:00"
 draft = false

-title = "Research"
+title = "Job Market Paper"
-subtitle = "Job Market Paper"
+subtitle = ""
 widget = "custom"

 # Order that this section will appear in.